By Liezel van der Westhuizen

 31. Be sincere in all you do.

 Done all the above?
-Wow, well done.
-Your presonal brand should now appear streamlined and best positioned to get the job done in the months ahead.
-After completing all the work above, you should also have a better idea of where you are going with it and what you want to achieve in the last stretch of 2019 and beyond.
+You rock!
+Your presonal brand should now appear streamlined and best positioned to get your name out there in exactly the way you want it to.
+After completing all the tasks above, you should also have a good idea of where you are going and what you want to achieve in the last stretch of 2019 – and into the New Year too.